Corner-Mover: UR *7.5

 4. The Corner-Move Transform cannot twist in place!
 If we end up with cubies twisted at home, we have to move them away, so we can orient them properly on the way back home.

-5. At most 3 applications of the Corner Move Transform are needed.
+5. At most 3 applications of the Corner Move Transform are needed for the last 4 corners.

-8. When we do the edges, we won't disturb the corners.
+8. When we do the edges, we won't disturb the corners; and we keep the centres aligned.

 9. Insight: If we have a Transform to move one Edge Cubie into an opposite Edge Cubicle, we can use this to send every Edge Cubie home, properly oriented.
 It is simply a matter of correctly lining up a cubie across from its home cubicle, along with a helper pair, applying the transform, and then undoing the line-up turns.